 While it was once common for Jewish brides to be veiled during the wedding ceremony, today brides may choose to wear a veil, wear a veil pinned to their hair without placing it over their face or, forgo a veil altogether.
 If they choose to, their partner lowers the veil over their face at the bedeken (veiling ceremony).
 This often takes place along with the ketubah signing shortly before the wedding ceremony begins.
+Historically, this ritual assumes a male/female binary, but anyone of any gender can assume this tradition.

 There are two Jewish stories about weddings and veils, both from the book of Genesis in the Torah.
 First, the Torah describes how, at the initial meeting between Rebecca and Isaac, Rebecca lowered her veil as a sign of modesty as she came forward to meet her intended.